Centers & Facilities

 Machine Learning Department

 The Machine Learning Department is a cross-disciplinary center that includes the Departments of Statistics, Computer Science, Robotics, Biological Sciences, Philosophy and Psychology, as well as the Language Technology Institute, the Tepper School of Business, and the Center for the Neural Basis of Cognition.
 Research combines statistics with data mining and machine learning.

 Tom Mitchell, Director

-The Lane Center for Computational Biology at Carnegie Mellon University seeks to realize the potential of machine learning for expanding our understanding of complex biological systems.
-A primary goal of the center is to develop computational tools that will enable automated creation of detailed, predictive models of biological processes, including automated experiment design and data acquisition.
+The Computational Biology Department at Carnegie Mellon University seeks to realize the potential of machine learning for expanding our understanding of complex biological systems.
+A primary goal of the department is to develop computational tools that will enable automated creation of detailed, predictive models of biological processes, including automated experiment design and data acquisition.
 We anticipate that these efforts will not only lead to deep biological knowledge but also to tools for individualized diagnosis and treatment of cancer and other diseases.
-The Lane Center builds on the strong history of computational and interdisciplinary research at Carnegie Mellon.
+The Computation Biology Department builds on the strong history of computational and interdisciplinary research at Carnegie Mellon.